 There is a silly sign on the door:

-ok, inside is where we put the skull of that deer… I play on keeping the antlers, but not the rest. (looking away is completely acceptable)
+Right so, inside is where we put the skull of that deer… I play on keeping the antlers, but not the rest. (looking away is completely acceptable)

 Looking at the other side of the back yard, there is what used to be a garden.
 We plan to make a new one, just not there since that’s the leech field for the septic tank and not the best place to grow food.